 The Company sets the amount of capital in proportion to its overall financing structure, i.e. equity and financial liabilities.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 The Company finances its exploration and evaluation activities principally by raising additional capital either through private placements or public offerings.
 When financing conditions are not optimal, the Company may enter into option agreements or other solutions to continue its exploration and evaluation activities or may slow its activities until conditions improve.
 No changes were made in the objectives, policies and processes for managing capital during the reporting periods.

-Three-month periods ended October 31, 2020 and 2019 (in Canadian dollars)
+Three-month and six-month periods ended January 31, 2021 and 2020 (in Canadian dollars)

 15. Capital management policies and procedures (continued):